Johneriksson88/quiz-app/README.md

 # Quiztions - a quiz app

 Quiztions in a simple quiz application designed to test the users in general knowledge.
-It's a fully responsive little JavaScript game made for people who want to test their knowledge in a broad sense.
+It's a fully responsive little JavaScript game made for people who want to test their knowledge in a broad sense, no categories.
 When finished the user gets a score and a short message grading them.

 ![Responsice Mockup](assets/images/screenshots/amiresponsive_quiz_app.png)

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 ### Existing Features